data-commit/docker-library/README.md

-# Deprecated Docker Images
+# Deprecated and Upcoming Deprecations of Docker Images

-This document lists the Docker images that have been deprecated and those scheduled for deprecation by June 2025.
+This document provides information about the Docker images that have been deprecated and those scheduled for deprecation by June 2025.
 Please review the table below and update your dependencies accordingly.

 ## Deprecated Images

-The following Docker images have already been deprecated:
+The following Docker images have been deprecated and are no longer supported:

 | Image Name           | Version   | Deprecation Date |
 |----------------------|-----------|------------------|